 We hope these situations have entertained and educated you on some of the strangest rules in golf.

-If you plan on testing your new knowledge on your next golfing holiday, let Golf-Drives take care of all your transfer needs.
-Golf-Drives will transfer you from the airport to hotel, hotel to course, and back again!
-Get an instant quote and book your transfers online now.
+If you plan on testing your new knowledge on your next golfing holiday, let Golf Drives take care of all your transfer needs.
+Golf Drives will transfer you from the airport to your hotel, from your hotel to the course, and back again!
+Get an instant quote today for your own specific golf holiday requirements.